What are puya peppers?

 Where can you buy puya peppers?

 The Internet has made sourcing puya peppers much easier than it otherwise would be.
-You can easily pick up packages of this chili from Amazon and other online vendors.
+You can easily pick them up from many online vendors (Amazon).
 If you want to source the puya locally, it’s much harder outside of its native Mexico.
 Look to Mexican specialty stores for your best chance.

 Give the puya a serious look if you love guajillo chilies and you’re ready for a step up in the heat department.
 Or if you’re one that loves a sweet, berry-like flavor to your peppers, along with a decent kick, you’ll certainly be happy with this chili.
 It’s not the most popular option around, but for those that have experienced it, it often becomes a mainstay.